pkg flare

 flare.udp - UdpSocket (IPv4 + IPv6)

-flare.uds - UnixListener + UnixStream (AF_UNIX sidecar IPC)
+flare.uds - UnixListener + UnixStream (AF_UNIX sidecar IPC);

-flare.dns - getaddrinfo (dual-stack)
+flare.dns - getaddrinfo (dual-stack) + an additive TTL

 flare.net - IpAddr, SocketAddr, RawSocket